| Title: | Affinity Propagation Clustering |

 quadratic has been removed in version 1.3.2.
 Use

-along with a matrix or data frame as argument y
+along with a matrix or data frame as argument y, then

 paragraph.